Criticism of Pope John Paul II: Child sex abuse scandals

 John Paul II was criticised by members of the abuse victims' group Survivors Network of those Abused by Priests (SNAP), for failing to respond appropriately to the sex abuse crisis.
 In 2002, he wrote that "there is no place in the priesthood and religious life for those who would harm the young".
 The Church instituted reforms to prevent future abuse by requiring background checks for Church employees and, because a significant majority of victims were teenage boys, disallowing ordination of men with "deep–seated homosexual tendencies".
 They now require dioceses faced with an allegation to alert the authorities, conduct an investigation and remove the accused from duty.
-In 2008, the Church asserted that the scandal was a very serious problem and estimated that it was "probably caused by 'no more than 1 percent'" (or 5,000) of the over 500,000 Catholic priests worldwide.

 In addition to cases of abuse, much of the scandal has focused around members of the Catholic hierarchy who did not report abuse allegations to the civil authorities.
 In many cases they reassigned those accused to other locations where they continued to have contact with minors.
 In defending their actions, some bishops and psychiatrists contended that the prevailing psychology of the times suggested that people could be cured of such behavior through counseling.
 Members of the church hierarchy have argued that media coverage has been excessive.

 In response to the widening scandal, Pope John Paul II emphasised the spiritual nature of the offenses.
 He declared in 2001 that "a sin against the Sixth Commandment of the Decalogue by a cleric with a minor under 18 years of age is to be considered a grave sin, or delictum gravius."
 With the approval of the Vatican, the hierarchy of the church in the United States said that it instituted reforms to prevent future abuse including requiring background checks for Church employees and volunteers, while opposing extensions of the statutes of limitations in sex abuse cases.